hydrastro/astrx/README.md

 Normal username/email - password login; no javascript.
 Leaving room for javascript implementations though: on the backend ( API? ) we check if the user is loggin in with javascript.
 Javascript -> ZKP login method.

+# Language constants

+Maybe we should make a class for handling the language strings.
+And not store them in constants.